qdrant/landing_page/qdrant-landing/content/articles/multitenancy.md

 ## Retrieve data via filters

-The access control setup is completed as you specifiy the criteria for data retrieval.
+The access control setup is completed as you specify the criteria for data retrieval.
 When searching for vectors, you need to use a `query_filter` along with `group_id` to filter vectors for each user.
 Additionally specifying the `shard_key_selector` will look for data in the region of your choosing.
 In this case, your query is based on `user_1` and data dedicated to the Canadian region.

 ```python
 client.search(